elast-net/2015-web-survey-system/README.md

 * Administration and reporting
 * Practical engineering under compatibility and deployment constraints

-**Status:** Historical production project · source code not publicly available
+**Status:** Historical production project · source code not publicly available · a small representative excerpt from the original Python implementation is included for technical context